INT6080 The Ethics of War and Peace (10 sp)

 The last 100 years have seen brutal wars, murderous totalitarian regimes, genocide, and nuclear weapons.
 But we have also witnessed an unprecedented development of international law, a great resurgence of interest in international ethics and the ethics of war, humanitarian initiatives on a large scale, and the founding of international organizations such as the United Nations.

-In this course, we will delve into the contents and background of one of the most important developments of late 20th century thought about war: namely, the resurgence of the “just war” idea.
 The idea of justice in war, and the need to restrain the use of violent force, has a long history in the Western tradition, with interesting parallels in other traditions.
 It is different from political realism on the one hand and from pacifism on the other, yet shares important traits with both.

 The course will analyze some of the most important contributions to the ethics of war.
 We will first look at the basic rationale for, and organizing of, the just war idea in modern texts, by focusing on excerpts from Michael Walzer’s seminal Just and Unjust Wars together with other important texts.
 Thereafter, we will study texts from some key historical figures who have contributed to the ethics of war, before finishing the semester with a return to our own age and current debates.